simonrenauld/ServerSetup/README.md

 Here’s the reviewed and corrected Markdown, with some refinements for clarity, accuracy, and compatibility across systems:

-## 3. Self-Hosting LLMs with Ollama: A Complete Guide - Part 1
+## 3. Self-Hosting LLMs with Ollama: A Complete Guide - Part 1 (In review)

 **Hardware:** Intel Core i7-6700 | Hetzner Server | Proxmox